 Congratulations Class of 2025

-Congratulations to the Class of 2025 VCE and International Baccalaureate Diploma Program (IB DP) graduates.
+As a leading coeducational open-entry school, we are immensely proud of the achievements of our Class of 2025 VCE and IB Diploma Program (IB DP) graduates.

-The experiences of our students illustrate their personal development, resilience, compassion and a commitment to personal development, alongside many moments of joy.
+The experiences of our students illustrate their resilience, compassion and a commitment to personal development, alongside many moments of joy.
 Through their involvement in sport, performing and visual arts, music, community service and leadership, they have discovered passions and developed their character.
 They inspire us with all they have accomplished.

-• Estimated median IB DP score is 92.3
+• IB DP median ATAR is 92.3

 Class of 2025 VCE and IB DP student reflections